emjot/dcind/README.md

 There are three kinds of tags being published, two rolling and one static.

 Rolling Tags:
-- `latest`: points to the latest image pushed which contains the latest versions of Docker and Docker-Compose
+- `latest`: points to the latest image pushed which contains the latest versions of Docker and Docker Compose
 - `DOCKER_VERSION`: This tag is the docker version (e.g. `20.10.6`) and is republished daily.
 Only the latest version of docker is republished.
 Older versions will become stale.

 Static Tag:
 - `DOCKER_VERSION-YYYYmmdd`: This tag is the docker version plus the date it was published.
-If you want to stay on a specific version of Docker + Docker-Compose then sticking to a particular daily build will meet your needs.
+If you want to stay on a specific version of Docker + Docker Compose then sticking to a particular daily build will meet your needs.

 ## Example